pytorch/functorch/docs/source/ux_limitations.rst

 Randomness
 ----------
+Note that like with JAX's PRNG system, our system only determine the randomness behavior of PyTorch operators

 Our randomness differs from JAX because we aren't using a stateless PRNG, in part because PyTorch doesn't have full support for a stateless PRNG.
 Instead, we've introduced a flag system to allow for the most common forms of randmoness that we see.
 If your use case does not fit these forms of randomness, please